OriginProtocol/origin-playground/README.md

 Using ERC 725, a smart contract can protect function calls from being executed unless the sender has a verified claim from a trusted issuer.

+## Live Demo

+You can try a deployed version of this app at http://erc725.originprotocol.com/#/

+It has several Certifiers pre-populated that are not present when running the demo locally.

+The [screenshot walkthrough](#walkthrough) below shows an example of verifying a claims of a person's identity.

 ## Explanation

 Imagine we want to deploy a Listing contract to sell a concert ticket, but only allow interactions from